mkbailey391/BlackJack/README.md

-I used JavaScript to complete my game.
+I used HTML, CSS, and JavaScript to complete my game.

 Next Steps: